manuel-192/remirror/README.md

 remirror --help
 ## Changes
 0.1.20: 2018-Oct-04
-- Added option <pre>--list</pre> to show available mirror countries.
+- Added option --list to show available mirror countries.
 - By default, only https mirrors are ranked.
 - Streamlined how mirror list saving is done.